 Anyway, the clear takeaway point from these tragedies is that you need to do whatever it takes to keep your kids out of juvie.
 Once they go in, the chance of them coming out as a more hardened criminal with serious emotional disturbances is really high.
 Things happen in juvie that you probably wouldn’t want to think about.
 Don’t let your kids go there.

-The importance of a good lawyer who has the right attitude with regards to the situation your child has ended up in cannot be overstated.
+The importance of a good juvenile court lawyer who has the right attitude with regards to the situation your child has ended up in cannot be overstated.
 It is crucial to have an attorney who understands the cause-and-effect nature of juvenile delinquency.
-Somebody who will fight to keep your kids out of detention because they know what is at stake, and a lawyer who knows how to get the court thinking of the child as a victim, not just a perpetrator.
+Somebody who will fight to keep your kids out of detention because they know what is at stake, and a juvenile court attorney who knows how to get the court thinking of the child as a victim, not just a perpetrator.